 Additionally, Voodle enables the salesperson to share real-life customer moments with their team.
 By capturing the customer in a voodle, anyone can hear straight from the customer’s mouth about what they care about most.

 Short video is also a great way to provide your team with updates from conferences and trade shows.
 With Voodle, you can now share those “you had to be there” moments with anyone in your organization.
 From the Voodle Pool your team can watch highlights from events at the time that’s best for them.

 We’ve also heard reports of voodles being made during ride-alongs and job shadowing days so anyone on the team can benefit from what their coworkers are learning in the field.

 Our head of product creates quick voodles for each new feature we rollout.
-This is shared across sales, success and marketing teams.
-These Voodles can also be put into the hands of customers or prospects in the blind of an eye.
-The creation of these Voodles replaced a monthly WebEx meeting, and it’s like we never missed a beat!
+After that, this is shared across sales, success and marketing teams.
+In addition, these voodles can also be put into the hands of customers or prospects in the blink of an eye.
+The creation of these voodles replaced a monthly WebEx meeting, and it’s like we never missed a beat!
 In fact, we love how much more dynamic and efficient feature rollouts have become using Voodle.

 Finally, we want to hear from you!
 How would you use Voodle in your organization?
 We’d love to hear your thoughts!
 Send us a note and sign up to try Voodle on Android, iOS, or web browser now.
 We think you’re going to love it!